How much does it cost to see a psychologist?

 Rebates

 Note that we don’t process claims for rebates.
 On receipt of payment, you will be provided with the necessary documentation to support your rebate claim which you make direct to Medicare or your health insurance provider.
+You will need to ensure your referral is valid.

 Bulk billing